pineppa/City_Skyline_Solver/README.md

 # Skyscrapers Puzzle Solver
 This project was developed as the Rush_01 project for the Piscine at 42 Barcelona.
-The exercise is a solver for the skyscrapeers puzzle.
+The exercise is a solver for the skyscrapers puzzle.
 The specific solver created follows a specific input, that is checked against wrong inputs.
 More information in the code explaination.

 ## :video_game: The game

 The game is a common puzzle where the goal is to fill a N x N square with te height of each building knowing:
 * Every building in the same row or column has a different height; Otherwise, there is no building as high as any other on the same line or column;
-* For each position on the side of the squares, it is given the amount of skyscrapeers visible from that specific location.
+* For each position on the side of the squares, it is given the amount of skyscrapers visible from that specific location.

 A 3D visualization of the game: